Skip to main content

 Student qualifications required:

-• Students need to have completed Intro to Movement Neuroscience and Motor Control and Learning with strong grades.
+• Strong grades in Intro to Movement Neuroscience and Motor Control and Learning (or equivalent).

 Expected training/skills to be received by the Student: